-Polar bears, grizzlies, Arctic wolves and caribou - Ukkusiksalik’s rolling ochre hills and lush tundra thrive with wildlife, and are dotted with archeological reminders of human cultures passing for millennia through this remote wilderness.
+Polar bears, grizzlies, Arctic wolves and caribou — Ukkusiksalik’s rolling ochre hills and lush tundra thrive with wildlife, and are dotted with archaeological reminders of human cultures passing for millennia through this remote wilderness.
 Paddle or boat an inland sea amid beluga whales and seals.
 Snowmobile across the frozen sea.
 Hike through wildflowers and in the company of stone inuksuk beneath the glow of the Midnight Sun.

 Featured things to do